 So, how is it possible that this highly acclaimed virtuoso can go from bringing in over $115,000.00 to less than $33.00 in one hour?
 More importantly, why is it that some businesses enjoy remarkable success, ridiculous profit margins, and tremendous accolades, while their competitors with the same quality of product struggle to survive?

 The experiment with Josh Bell was conducted a few years back by the Washington Post, and what it revealed was the power of having a “frame.”
-With a “frame” Josh is worth over $100,000.00 per hour.
-Same musician, same $3.5 million violin, same songs, similar audience size, but without the “frame” he’s only worth $33.00 per hour.
+With a “frame,” Josh is worth over $100,000.00 per hour.
+Same musician with the same $3.5 million violin, same songs and similar audience size, but without the “frame,” he’s only worth $33.00 per hour.

 So, what exactly is the frame, and how can you create one?